IP Architecture

 Tier 3 comprises domain-specific instantiations built atop the foundational tiers.
 These include, for example, systems in robotics, clinical and diagnostic technologies, education and training platforms, and other applied domains.

-Architectural Boundaries
+Architectural Governance and Translational Boundaries

 A Tiered System of Filed Intellectual Property

-The Studio’s intellectual property is organized as a tiered system to separate foundational abstractions from applied instantiations while preserving coherence across the stack.
-Each tier defines a distinct scope and responsibility, enabling architectures to be evaluated, extended, or terminated without propagating risk or ambiguity to adjacent layers.
+The Studio’s intellectual property portfolio is organized as a tiered systems architecture designed to separate foundational abstractions from applied instantiations while preserving coherence across the architectural stack.

 © 2026 Grasso & Co., LLC.
 All rights reserved.

-This site is informational only and does not constitute an offer, solicitation, or agreement.
+This site is informational only and does not constitute an offer, solicitation, clinical service, or contractual agreement.